LucieCicvarkova/presentation-website/README.md

 # Presentation website
 Personal website presenting my current level of HTML/CSS knowledge.
-Use of BEM and SASS techniques, animations fired by VanillaJS.
+Use of BEM and SASS techniques, SVG animations fired by VanillaJS.
-Links to my other projects.
+Link to my React project.